ACJMR/YoRPG_Coleks/README.md

     * Archers have an increased HP from 125 --> 175 and an increased attackRate from 0.4 --> 0.6

-*Players may encounter three terrifying monsters on their journey*:
+*Players may encounter many terrifying monsters on their journey*:

 1. Slime
    * Bouncing from the Forests of Piloticus, slimes are fragile creatures, generally friendly unless you insult their fashion choices.